abrohit/abrohit/README.md

 I am a computer science student at Rutgers 😄

 - 🔭 I’m currently working on my HTML, and CSS skills!
-- 🌱 I’m currently learning React Native and ML
+- 🌱 I’m currently learning R and Data Science.
 - 💬 Ask me anything about Python or Django
 - 📫 Reach me on my [website](https://abrohit.pythonanywhere.com/)